 During this pandemic, societal inequities have been laid bare for all to see.
 Our local businesses are hurting because of restrictions necessary for public health and because many of our residents are also hurting financially and have less money to spend in our shops and restaurants.
 Decreases in revenue today make necessary a tighter budget tomorrow.
 I will be an advocate for local businesses by partnering with state and regional leaders to ensure we are using every available tool to keep our local business community vibrant.

 I also want to use my experience to eradicate inequities within our community and steward our city’s budget through the difficulties to come.
-To that end, as your mayor I would work alongside council members to create a Charter Committee to review Maplewood ordinances—determining whether they are equitable, if they are outdated and in need of amendment, or if they need to be removed altogether.
+To that end, as your mayor I would work alongside council members to create a Charter Committee to review Maplewood City ordinances and Charter articles —determining whether they are equitable, if they are outdated and in need of amendment, or if they need to be removed altogether and shepherd the changes through appropriate approval processes and votes (City council and residents depending upon the nature of the change).
 I also would work with council members to ensure our city budget is viewed as a moral document, and that community members have every opportunity to influence how their tax dollars are spent.
 We need to get more creative than ever before to support our local businesses and our residents.
 I believe these acts will move us toward equity and a sense of belonging for all.

 Together, we are Maplewood.
 Everyone--renters, homeowners, business owners and their employees--belongs here because together, we are community.
 I have the right experience to lead us during this time because I will ensure a sense of belonging is felt by all within our community.
 I look forward to learning about you and your needs during my campaign for mayor.